rust-lang/book/src/ch20-01-unsafe-rust.md

 can’t in safe Rust, which we call _unsafe superpowers_.
 Those superpowers include the ability to:

-- Dereference a raw pointer
+1. Dereference a raw pointer
-- Call an unsafe function or method
+1. Call an unsafe function or method
-- Access or modify a mutable static variable
+1. Access or modify a mutable static variable
-- Implement an unsafe trait
+1. Implement an unsafe trait
-- Access fields of a `union`
+1. Access fields of `union`s

 It’s important to understand that `unsafe` doesn’t turn off the borrow checker or disable any of Rust’s other safety checks: if you use a reference in unsafe code, it will still be checked.
 The `unsafe` keyword only gives you access to these five features that are then not checked by the compiler for memory safety.
-You’ll still get some degree of safety inside of an unsafe block.
+You’ll still get some degree of safety inside an unsafe block.

 In addition, `unsafe` does not mean the code inside the block is necessarily dangerous or that it will definitely have memory safety problems: the intent is